-12 steps are the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
-These twelve steps are in fact principles which are spiritual in nature.
+12 steps Program is the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
+These twelve steps are in spiritual fact principles.
 When these principles are accepted and new routines and behaviors flow out of them; they lead to calm the obsessions relating to drinking and drugging thereby resulting in a happy and useful life.